ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 In section [Objects](#_objects) we saw that the fields of [object] types like our [Computer] data type behave in the same way --- assignments copy the content.
-The [tuple]{.tup} data type, which has some similarity to [objects], and which we will introduce later in the book, behaves the same.
+The [tuple] data type, which has some similarity to [objects], and which we will introduce later in the book, behaves the same.
 All these data types are stack allocated, and we say that the data types have value or copy semantic.
 Even